liamrahav/TopicBERT-PyTorch/README.md

 - [X] Have working BERT on some dataset (SST-2)
     - Completed on 4/8/21, Liam
 - [X] Reuters8 Dataset & DataLoader set up
-    - In progress, some work on 4/8/21, Liam
     - Dataset & DataLoader done on 4/9/21, Liam
 - [X] BERT doing standalone prediction on Reuters8
     - Done — achieves 99.5% train, 98.0% val accuracy run on Google Colab, 4/10/21, Liam
-- [ ] Set up NVDM topic model on some dataset
+- [X] Set up NVDM topic model on some dataset
-- [ ] NVDM working on Reuters8
+- [X] NVDM working on Reuters8
+    - Done — error behaves as expected when training, needs further analysis, 4/18/21, Liam
 - [ ] Create joint model (TopicBERT)
 - [ ] Achieve near baselines with TopicBERT
 - [ ] Move from Jupyter to Python modules
+- [ ] Measure performance on same hadware as original paper

 Once we're here, it means we are ready to begin working on novel extensions.

 -----